-Watching videos online offers diverse options: paid streaming, free streaming, and video-sharing services.
-Viewing devices span smartphones, PCs, and internet-connected TVs—enabling multi-screen enjoyment.
-Consumers can choose according to their preferences.
+Watching videos online offers diverse options, including paid streaming services, free streaming services, and video-sharing platforms.
+Viewing devices also support multi-screen enjoyment across smartphones, computers, and internet-connected TVs, allowing consumers to choose according to their preferences.

-That said, unlike televisions designed specifically for video viewing, smartphones and computers are not dedicated devices.
-They constantly switch between entirely different types of apps like email, social media, and news sites.
+However, unlike televisions designed specifically for video viewing, smartphones and computers—which are not dedicated devices—are constantly used for a wide variety of apps with entirely different purposes, such as email, social media, and news sites.

 So, how much time is actually spent using video services on smartphones and PCs?
-Until now, the reality of this usage has largely remained unclear.
+Until now, the reality of this usage has been largely unknown.

 Therefore, DENTSU SOKEN INC. focused on web and app usage log data.
-Log data allows for the aggregation of access logs to each video service, enabling a more accurate measurement of usage time on apps and browsers without relying on the respondent's memory.
-This time, using INTAGE's i-SSP, access logs from both smartphone and PC panels were aggregated for the four-week period from July 4 to 31, 2016, to explore the reality of video viewing on internet-connected devices.
+Log data allows for the aggregation of access logs to each video service, enabling a more accurate measurement of usage time on apps and browsers without relying on the respondents' memory.
+This time, using INTAGE's i-SSP, we aggregated access logs for both smartphone and PC panels over a four-week period from July 4 to 31, 2016, to explore the reality of video viewing on internet-connected devices.

-Free streaming, video sharing, subscription-based, and curated services—the options for online video services have expanded.
+Free streaming, video sharing, subscription-based, curated content, and other options have increased for online video services.

 First, let's summarize online video services in Japan.

-Starting with the free streaming service "GYAO!" in 2005, video sharing services like "YouTube" and "NicoNico Douga" joined the scene in 2007.
+It began with the free streaming service "GYAO!" in 2005, followed by the addition of video sharing services like "YouTube" and "NicoNico Douga" in 2007.
 In 2011, the US-originated "Hulu" launched, pioneering subscription-based services.
-Following this, similar services like "Amazon Prime Video," "Netflix," and "dTV" successively debuted by 2015.
+Subsequently, similar services like "Amazon Prime Video," "Netflix," and "dTV" started one after another by 2015.

-In 2016, the landscape further expanded with the addition of video streaming services like "AbemaTV," which offers curated content; "Sponavi Live," specializing in live sports streaming; and "DAZN," which gained attention by acquiring J.League broadcasting rights.
+In 2016, the landscape further expanded with the addition of video streaming services like "AbemaTV," which offers curated content; "Sponavi Live," specializing in live sports broadcasts; and "DAZN," which gained significant attention after acquiring J.League broadcasting rights.
 These additions have significantly broadened consumer choices.

 PC video viewing share: 19.5%, smartphones: 3.0%